doanac/bettykrocks/content/pages/index.rst

 living in the coolest town we've ever come across, Austin.
 We both work in the software industry with Bethany being a designer and Andy a programmer.

+We don't know who this guy is below, but he was at the 2003 ACL and seems pretty awesome.

 .. image:: /theme/images/acl_2003.jpg
     :align: center
     :alt: Happy Dude from 2003 ACL